George Bowman (pioneer)

-George Bowman (10 February 1699–2 March 1768) was an 18th-century American pioneer, landowner and a prominent Indian fighter in the early history of the Virginia Colony.
+George Bowman (10 February 1699 – 2 March 1768) was an 18th-century American pioneer, landowner and a prominent fighter against Native Americans in Virginia Colony.
 He, along with his father-in-law Jost Hite, was one of the first to explore and settle Shenandoah Valley.
 His estate, on which Fort Bowman was founded, was one of the earliest homes to be built in Shenandoah Valley and is the site of present-day Strasburg, Virginia.